Projection evolution and quantum spacetime: Projection evolution of quantum systems

-To use the generalized L\"uders projection postulate as the principle for the evolution, the operators (\ref{eq:FOp1}) have to be hermitian, non-negative, and finite:
+To use the generalized L\"uders projection postulate as the principle for the evolution, the operators $\FOp(\tau_n;\nu,\rho)$ have to be self-adjoint, non-negative, and with finite trace:

+for every state $\rho$.
 These three conditions allow $\FOp$ to transform the density operator $\rho$ into another density operator, as is shown in Eq.~(\ref{NewState}) below.

 Assume that at the evolution step $\tau_{n-1}$ the actual quantum state of a~physical system is given by the density operator $\rho(\tau_{n-1};\nu_{n-1})$, with $\nu_{n-1}\in{\cal Q}_{n-1}$.
 The changes principle implies that every step of the evolution is similar to the measurement process in the sense that there exists a~mechanism in the Universe, the chooser, which chooses randomly from the set of states determined by the projection postulates the next state of the system for $\tau=\tau_n$.
-With these assumptions, following Ref.~\cite{Lueders}, we postulate $\rho(\tau_n;\nu_n)$, $\nu_n\in{\cal Q}_n$, in the form
+With these assumptions, following Ref.~\cite{Lueders}, we postulate $\rho(\tau_n;\nu_n)$, $\nu_n\in{\cal Q}_n$, in the form \footnote{ Remark: Eq.(\ref{NewState}) gives the set of the allowed states to which a physical system can randomly evolve from the state $\rho(\tau_{n-1};\nu_{n-1})$. }

 Because the chooser represents a~stochastic process, to fully describe it one needs to determine the probability distribution for getting a~given state in the next step of the evolution.
 An example of an~evolution path is presented in Fig.~\ref{fig:rho} by the solid line.
 The dotted lines show other potential paths.